Do you want to learn how to cut successfully? Do you want to lose fat and keep your muscle?

 That being said, fat is more important than carbohydrates for one very good reason: the human body needs fat to survive.
 Carbs are a great source of energy to fuel your hard workouts, but you don’t need them.
 They are not essential for health or survival.

 Fat is an essential nutrient.
 You can’t cut it out completely.
 You need some fat in your diet to stay healthy.

 Dietary fat gives you energy, allows you to absorb other nutrients like vitamins, and keeps your cells and your brain healthy.
 It also helps your body to produce important hormones and keeps you feeling full on a diet.
 Speaking of energy, you get more than double the number of calories from fat than from protein or carbohydrates, a whopping nine calories per gram.

 When it comes to a cutting diet, protein and carbohydrate often get most of the attention.
 Rightly so, in a way, since protein is what builds muscle and carbs are the best source of fuel for your intense gym sessions.
 However, the don’t ignore the importance of getting enough fat.

 How Much Fat Should You Eat?

-When you diet to lose fat, you have to cut calories somewhere.
-Protein is too important if you want to keep your muscle mass, and your protein requirements increase during an energy deficit.
+When your main goal is losing fat, you must cut calories somewhere.
+Protein is essential to maintain muscle mass, and protein requirements increase during an energy deficit.
 That means you need to restrict your fat intake, your carb intake, or both.

 Evidence suggests that diets very low in fat can reduce your testosterone levels.
 Since testosterone has profound effects on muscle mass, it might seem like a good idea to do anything to avoid lower testosterone levels.
 However, lower testosterone levels do not necessarily mean a loss of muscle mass during a diet, at least not if you engage in strength training.